 Step 3: Serums and/or Oils

 Serums need to be kept as close to the skin as possible, due to their antioxidant and nutrient-rich formulations.
-A Vitamin C-infused product like C.E.O.
+A vitamin C-infused product like Sunday Riley C.E.O.
 15% Vitamin C Brightening Serum acts as the perfect third step — it absorbs quickly to plump the look of skin and brighten without a sticky, greasy residue.
-You may also try C.E.O Glow Vitamin C and Turmeric Face Oil.
+You may also try Sunday Riley C.E.O Glow Vitamin C and Turmeric Face Oil.

 Step 4: Moisturizer

 Those with oily complexions may roll their eyes at the thought of adding more moisture to their face, but hear us out: everyone needs to moisturize to ensure the skin has adequate protection before stepping outside.
 Even oily skin can become dehydrated or dry.
 Knowing how to layer moisturizers is just as important for your skin as other skincare products in order to keep your skin hydrated.
-Reach for a lightweight moisturizer, like Tidal Brightening Enzyme Water Cream, while your skin is still damp from your serum — this will help the product to lock in that necessary hydration.
+Reach for a lightweight moisturizer while your skin is still damp from your serum — this will help the product to lock in that necessary hydration.

-If you’re targeting dullness, discoloration or aiming for extra protection against pollutants, reach for a hydrating, glow-inducing moisturizer packed with Vitamin C, like C.E.O.
+If you’re targeting dullness, discoloration or aiming for extra protection against pollutants, reach for a hydrating, glow-inducing moisturizer packed with vitamin C, like Sunday Riley C.E.O.
 Vitamin C Rich Hydration Cream.
 This creamsicle-scented moisturizer will wake up your complexion in no time.

 Step 5: Eye Cream